apache/spark/docs/configuration.md

   <td>spark.executor.extraJavaOptions</td>
   <td>(none)</td>
   <td>
     A string of extra JVM options to pass to executors.
-For instance, GC settings or custom paths for native code.
+For instance, GC settings or other logging.
 Note that it is illegal to set Spark properties or heap size settings with this option.
   </td>
 </tr>